 With the chalkhills keeping low you had to be carefull where you trod!
 Not so with the Painted Lady nectaring on thistles.
 A very smart second generation butterfly.

 A visit in late July 2022 was exceptional.
 There were literally hundreds of the silvery blue males making the ring ditches shimmer as they searched for newly emerging females.
 Numbers were so high they were even seen in the field on the approach to the fort.
 The only section they were not present was by the Stiffkey River.

 The camp is good for many other species of butterflies.
 Good numbers of Common Blue and Brown Argus can be found with the first emergence in June.
 A second brood are around with the Chalkhills in July/August.
 There is also both Small and Essex Skippers and Small Coppers.
 Wall Browns can be found here especially in the lane.
 This butterfly’s numbers have slumped in recent years and are not a common sight.
 My highest one day species count is 18.

 Built by the Iceni over 2000 years ago Warham Camp has never been fully excavated and is the best preserved Iron Age site in Norfolk.
 It can be tricky to find for the first time as it is not visable from the road so here are directions.

 From Wells-next the-Sea take the Walsingham road south, after passing the recycling centre turn left to Warham.
-Go through the village to the Horseshoes PH (good food & drink) at the crossroads turn right (south) on the single track unclassified road uphill, cross the river Stiffkey and on the next hill park on the left verge by the trees, continue on foot up the hill for approx 200yds to the double gates and take the left hand one (there is a sign on the gate).
+Go through the village to the Horseshoes PH (good food & drink) at the crossroads turn right (south) on the single track unclassified road uphill, cross the river Stiffkey and on the next hill park on the left verge by the trees, continue on foot up the hill for approx 200yds to the double gates and take the right hand one (there is a sign on the gate).